wcshds/typress-rs/README.md

 ```

 ## Web Page Example
 This example shows how to run the model totally in browser.
+[LIVE DEMO](https://typress-web.vercel.app/)

 Executes following commands in order.